Juangui37/CSC-480-Independent-Study/ProjectNotebook.md

 I wnt back to my Sophomore year nd junior year directories that has my MAT 342 & MAT 343 assignments and copied and pasted some R code to get the desired results for my CART & Regression model.
 I have completed everything thus far.
 I just need to create a powerpoint demonstrating everything I've done and I'll be good to go :)

+## 05/03/2023 3PM

+I just finished my final presentation for this class and should be all set to present :)